-WHEREAS, representatives of the City and the International Brotherhood of Electrical Workers Local 1245 have met and conferred in good faith and have reached agreement on a new Memorandum Agreement that incorporates all changes and modifications in wages, hours and other terms and conditions of employment agreed to by the parties.
+WHEREAS, representatives of the City and the International Brotherhood of Electrical Workers, Local 1245 have met and conferred in good faith and have reached agreement on a new Memorandum Agreement that incorporates all changes and modifications in wages, hours and other terms and conditions of employment agreed to by the parties.

-NOW THEREFORE, BE IT RESOLVED by the Council of the City of Berkeley that the City Manager is hereby authorized to execute the new Memorandum Agreement for the period October 21, 2018 through June 27, 2020 with the International Brotherhood of Electrical Workers Local 1245, including changes in certain benefits on dates specified in the Memorandum Agreement which is attached hereto, made a part hereof and marked Exhibit A.
+NOW THEREFORE, BE IT RESOLVED by the Council of the City of Berkeley that the City Manager is hereby authorized to execute the new Memorandum Agreement for the period July 1, 2022 through June 30, 2025 with the International Brotherhood of Electrical Workers, Local 1245, including changes in certain benefits on dates specified in the Memorandum of Understanding which is attached hereto, made a part hereof and marked Exhibit B.